 “I remember preparing my home for the start of Lil’ Voyagers,” said Trisha.
 “I had taken classes, sought out proper licensing, and made sure that I had the adequate space in my home that I could dedicate solely to my business.”

 Since 2004, Lil’ Voyagers Academy has operated out of Trisha’s home with a capacity to care for 12 students, ages six weeks to five years old.

 Trisha’s dream to expand into a full-service facility became a reality when she found Florida Capital Bank.
 After seeking out various lending options, she knew that Florida Capital Bank was the right choice for her because of her connection with her lending officer.
-Her Business Development Specialist, Bernie Dandridge, saw the passion in her goals.
-Bernie visited Lil’ Voyagers to meet some of the children Trisha cares for and read over her business plan.
+Her Business Development Specialist, saw the passion in her goals.
+He visited Lil’ Voyagers to meet some of the children Trisha cares for and read over her business plan.

 “From the start, Florida Capital Bank made it obvious to me that they believed in what I was doing and they understood it.
 They saw my vision,” she said.
 “It wasn’t about pressuring me into getting a loan; they wanted to help me succeed.”

 Florida Capital Bank helped Trisha secure a loan for $305,000, which allowed her to find the perfect location for her expansion, finalize the lease, and do the necessary construction buildout that she needed.
 Trisha has already started looking for furniture to fill her classrooms, which was one of the many details Florida Capital Bank helped Trisha consider as she determined her funding needs.